 In the party room, I decorated with “Daniel colors” (red, yellow, and blue) and rainbow polka dots to resemble the streets in the Neighborhood of Make Believe.

-I found Daniel party goods plus some great rainbow items at Party City, including paper serving cups which were perfect vessels for tiny toddler treats like rainbow Grr-ific Goldfish, O The Owl’s Organic Cheese Puffs, and Prince Wednesday’s Pretzels.
-Jack even helped me come up with the alliteration food names 😉
+What’s a themed party without some clever snack names?!
+The Daniel Tiger and rainbow paper goods I found at Party City were the perfect vessels for tiny toddler treats like rainbow Grr-ific Goldfish, O The Owl’s Organic Cheese Puffs, and Prince Wednesday’s Pretzels.

-Jack couldn’t stop sneaking nibbles from my beautiful table 😋
+Jack couldn’t stop sneaking nibbles from my beautiful table, but I’ll take that as a compliment!

-The kids devoured the pizza and had fun playing and “mingling” in the party room.
+We also served pizza which the kids devoured, and they all had fun playing and “mingling” in the party room.
 (Ever watch toddlers mingle?
-It’s a riot 😋)
+It’s a riot!)

 The cake was the star of the food table.
-It was another beauty by Mrs. B’s Cakes based on an idea I came up with.
-I wanted the cake to feature those trademark rainbow dots from the streets of the Neighborhood of Make Believe and the iconic trolley…with my Jack riding on it!
-Mrs. B’s did a fabulous job bringing my trolley idea to fruition.
+It was beautifully crafted by a local cake artist who perfectly captured the idea I described to her.
+I wanted the cake to feature those trademark rainbow dots from the streets of the Neighborhood of Make Believe and the iconic trolley… with my Jack riding on it!
+She did a fabulous job bringing my trolley idea to fruition.
 Now my little guy really is edible!

 I threw on some Daniel Tiger character toys and get a load of this beauty!